artjomjuferov/imc/README.md

 # README

 Please keep in mind a few things:

 - I have started to import hubs and after 30 minutes I interupted the proccess.
   It started from the first file.
+So for closest hub testing use something from the top of the first csv file.
 - Autocomplete work properly if autosuggestions appear and then you need to select one of them and then click out of the input box.
 - I left `gmaps-auto-complete` because I wanted to use it for autocomplete,